nestjs/docs.nestjs.com/content/fundamentals/execution-context.md

 }
 ```

-In order to access the route's role(s) (custom metadata), we'll use the `Reflector` helper class, which is provided out of the box by the framework and exposed from the `@nestjs/core` package. `Reflector` can be injected into a class in the normal way:
+To access the route's role(s) (custom metadata), we'll use the `Reflector` helper class, which is provided out of the box by the framework and exposed from the `@nestjs/core` package. `Reflector` can be injected into a class in the normal way:

 ```typescript
 @@filename(roles.guard)